 The following short video helps demonstrate the importance of the work we do: (more…)

 We meet every Monday from 6-9 p.m. to read letters from prisoners, pick books that most closely match their request, and prepare packages for mailing.
 Our work space is at 228 E. Champion Street, suite 105 - the entrance is on the basement level, off the alley facing the WTA ...(more...)

 Bellingham BTP has seen a huge surge in production the last few years due to increased community awareness of our program, leading to many great new volunteers.
-We often prepare over two hundred packages per month now.
-This means that fund raising efforts are critical - as are the generous ...(more...)
+We typically prepare 150-200 packages per month now, this means that fund raising efforts are critical - as are the generous individual donations ...(more...)

 Have some books to donate?
 You can help a prisoner by donating new or used books to BTP.
 We also can arrange pick up if needed - email us for info.
 Our library is at 228 E. Champion Street, Suite 105 - you can bring books by for donation on Mondays ...(more...)

 We will be having a massive book sale on Saturday, May 25th from 9-3 on the corner of State and Champion Streets.
 Books will be $1 each, or 8 for $5!